FreeON/spammpack/building.markdown

     $ make doc

-will build the documentation in `html`.
-To view, simply open `html/index.html` with a web-browser.
+will build the documentation in the `html` directory.
+To view, simply open the file `html/index.html` with a web-browser.